zmattis/Reference/README.md

 # Reference
-References for all things Computer Engineering
+Global Reference for all things Computer Engineering.

+## Files

+httpStatusCodes.md -- > List of all HTTP status codes and corresponding messages